Forensic Facial Approximation and Stable-Isotope Geographic Provenance

 Hair is the most time-sensitive isotope matrix available.
 A single hair strand grows at approximately 1 cm per month.
 Segmental isotope analysis, in which the hair shaft is cut into 1 cm segments that are analysed individually, provides a month-by-month record of the nitrogen, carbon, and oxygen isotope composition of the diet for the year or more before death.
 This makes hair isotope analysis particularly valuable in cases where the unknown individual is believed to have been travelling or recently migrated.

 The 2001 Thames Torso case, known as Operation Hammerhead and subsequently as the investigation involving the unidentified child known as Adam, is the most internationally prominent application of stable-isotope provenance in a homicide investigation.
-In September 2001, the torso of a young boy, estimated at approximately five years of age, was recovered from the River Thames near Tower Bridge in London.
+In September 2001, the torso of a young boy, estimated at approximately five years of age, was recovered from the River Thames near the Globe Theatre in Bankside, London, after having been spotted floating past Tower Bridge.
 The torso had been carefully prepared, with the head, limbs, and internal organs removed in a manner consistent with ritual preparation.

 DNA profiling established a mitochondrial DNA sequence consistent with West African ancestry.
 Stable-isotope analysis of the boy's bones and teeth was conducted at a laboratory in Bristol.
 The strontium and lead isotope ratios were inconsistent with the United Kingdom and with most of Western Europe; they were consistent with a region of West Africa where a specific combination of geological and industrial signatures matched.
 Oxygen isotope analysis was consistent with a tropical or sub-tropical environment.
 The combined isotope data pointed toward Nigeria, specifically toward the southwestern (Yoruba-speaking) region.
 The analysis was used to guide the investigation toward Nigeria, where South Western police forces conducted inquiries that generated further evidence.
 The case remained unsolved as of the time of writing, but the isotope provenance data materially shaped the investigative direction.

 The "Spitalfields Lady" case is a different kind of isotope success story.
-During archaeological excavation of the Roman-period Spitalfields crypt at Charterhouse in London in 1999, a female skeleton was recovered that was later dated to the late third or early fourth century CE.
-Stable-isotope analysis of her tooth enamel showed strontium and oxygen signatures inconsistent with a childhood in Britain; they were consistent with the eastern Mediterranean or possibly with the Indian subcontinent.
+During archaeological excavation of the Roman-period cemetery at Spitalfields Market in London in 1999, a female skeleton was recovered in an intact lead sarcophagus that was later dated to the late third or early fourth century CE.
+Stable-isotope analysis of her tooth enamel showed strontium and oxygen signatures inconsistent with a childhood in Britain; they were consistent with childhood in southern Europe, most likely Rome itself.
 Carbon and nitrogen isotope analysis suggested a high-status diet with significant animal protein.
 The isotope data formed part of a broader study that suggested the woman had grown up outside Britain and migrated, or was brought, to Roman London at some point in adult life.
 The Spitalfields Lady case was widely published and illustrates that isotope provenance can be applied to archaeological remains as well as to contemporary forensic cases.

 The "Boy in the Box" (Joseph Augustus Zarelli, identified in 2022 through DNA genealogy) was an unidentified child murder victim recovered in Philadelphia in 1957 who remained unnamed for 65 years.
 The eventual identification used investigative genetic genealogy, not isotope analysis, but the case illustrates the class of unidentified-person investigations where isotope provenance could contribute: a child without a dental record, without fingerprint match, and without a direct DNA database match, whose identification required information about their life history to guide the investigative search.